 The Global Field Epidemiology Roadmap

-A Report of the Meeting Held at the Rockefeller Foundation Bellagio Center
+Reports of the Meeting Held at the Rockefeller Foundation Bellagio Center and Its Follow-Up Implementation Meeting in Geneva

 To safeguard and promote the health of its citizens, every country must have effective field epidemiology capacity.
 To that end, in 1980, the US Centers for Disease Control and Prevention (CDC) began supporting the development of Field Epidemiology Training Programs (FETPs) in countries throughout the world.
 This initiative has grown in importance since then, as many countries and regions with inadequate public health capacities face public health threats of increasing scope and complexity.